 Today’s Cubs Birthdays (August 3)

-~Rod Beck 1968 (Cubs 1998-1999)
+~Rod Beck 1968–2007 (Cubs 1998-1999)

 They called him “The Shooter” because he was like a gunslinger out there, and he didn’t waste any of his bullets.
-Rod Beck was the Cubs closer during the wild card season of 1998, saving 51 games in truly scary fashion.
-By the time he arrived with the Cubs, he was throwing junk —-his fastball was in the mid-80s at the very best — but he somehow still got the outs.
+Rod Beck was the Cubs closer during the Wild Card season of 1998, saving 51 games in truly scary fashion.
+By the time he arrived with the Cubs, he was throwing junk — his fastball was in the mid-80s at the very best — but he somehow still got the outs.
 Without him, they wouldn’t have made the playoffs that year.
-Cub fans embraced him and his blue collar attitude.
+Cubs fans embraced him and his blue collar attitude.
 But after more arm problems the following year, he was traded to the Boston Red Sox.
 He managed to stay in the majors until 2004, and had a few more good seasons in Boston and San Diego, but he died tragically in 2007 from an apparent drug overdose.
 He was only 38 years old.

-~Felix Sanchez 1981 (Cubs 2003)
+~Felix Sanchez 1981– (Cubs 2003)

 The young Dominican reliever was only 22 when he was called up to the big leagues in September of 2003.
 Unfortunately for Felix, the Cubs were in a pennant race, and couldn’t afford to take too many chances.
 He pitched in three games, and had an ERA of over 10.
-That turned out to be his only shot at the big time.
+That turned out to be his only shot at the big-time.
 The Cubs traded him to Detroit the following April, and he never made it up to the Tigers big league team.

-~Roosevelt Brown 1975 (Cubs 1999-2002)
+~Roosevelt Brown 1975– (Cubs 1999-2002)

 Roosevelt was on the Cubs for three seasons strictly as a backup outfielder and pinch hitter, and he showed flashes of promise.
 They finally played him more extensively in the 2002 season to see what he could do (as an injury replacement for Moises Alou), and Brown didn’t seize the opportunity.
 In over 200 plate appearances, he batted only .211.
 The Cubs released him after the season, and he never made it back up to the big leagues.

-~Jim Hegan 1920 (Cubs 1960)
+~Jim Hegan 1920–1984 (Cubs 1960)

-~Al Kaiser 1886 (Cubs 1911)
+~Al Kaiser 1886–1969 (Cubs 1911)

-~Sliver Flint 1855 (White Stockings 1879-1889)
+~Silver Flint 1855–1892 (White Stockings 1879-1889)